aaronmams/rHD-Data-Import-Export/README.md

 ### Data

-There are several "toy" data files provided for this lesson.
+There are several “toy” data files provided for this lesson.
 They are:

 1.  `flights_small.csv`
 2.  `spotify-top50.csv`